mpsitech/The-WhizniumSBE-Reference/_build/html/_sources/index.rst.txt

 Release
 =======

-This documentation corresponds to WhizniumSBE version 1.1.13, part of the 2025.1 Whiznium release.
+This documentation corresponds to WhizniumSBE version 1.1.15, part of the 2025.2 Whiznium release.

-Last update: March 27, 2025.
+Last update: November 13, 2025.